A place for information that doesn't seem to fit elsewhere.

 Even though the songs are in MIDI format and some of them are of short duration, they cover a variety of music and some are quite good, particularly "Walkin'" and "Wake Up!"
 According to the information that was included with the General Magic MIDI songs on the CodeWarrior Tools CD-ROM, the Magic Cap platform had support for MIDI and a quantity of Roland sound canvas format MIDI songs were included on the CD-ROM for individuals who were interested in how MIDI songs were laid out for use on the Magic Cap platform.
 There was also a note of thanks to "Zarkø" for having provided the MIDI-related material.
 Among the persons who worked at General Magic was Zarko Draganic, the principal Magic Cap developer.
 (Tragically, Mr. Draganic passed away in 2014.)
 Michael Kanellos mentioned that General Magic discontinued operations in 2002, though Tony Fadell, who had worked at General Magic, has become known as the "father" of the Apple iPod and iPhone devices.
 Another General Magic employee, Andy Rubin, later became a co-founder of Android.

-This web page is copyright © 2015-2018 by Richard Green.
+This web page is copyright © 2015-2020 by Richard Green.
 All rights reserved.
 Unauthorized reproduction is prohibited.
 All trademarks are the property of their respective owners.
-The photo of the forest area is derived from an existing photo that was taken by axe20 on Pixabay and which was placed in the public domain.
+The photo of the forest area is derived from an existing photo that was taken by axe20 on Pixabay and which was previously placed in the public domain.
 The photo of the DataRover 840 device is a scaled-down and additionally modified version of an existing photo, "DataRover 840", that is copyrighted by moparx and licensed under the Creative Commons Attribution-ShareAlike 4.0 International License, having been taken on October 3, 2009.
 To contact the webmaster, please use the contact form or send e-mail to richard at thedoorintomorning dot com.
 If you are interested in encrypted e-mail messaging (PGP/GnuPG), please inform the webmaster.
-This page was last updated on March 9, 2018.
+This page was last updated on January 19, 2020.